coolya/codecrafters-interpreter-kotlin/.junie/guidelines.md

     - Use the iterator pattern with immutable state (as in `TokenIterator`)
     - Return new instances rather than mutating existing ones

+## Testing

+- Do not generate any test cases or test files yourself.
+- Rely on codecrafters to verify the work.

 ## Development Workflow
 - Use the maven target compile for building the project.
 - Always build the project before a task is considered completed
 - Always fix compilation errors
 - After building the project verify the results using the globally installed `codecrafters test` shell command.
+- Separate behavioral and structural changes.
+- If structural and behavioral changes are required, first change the structure.